Alec Kennedy: Playing style and statistics

-Kennedy scored 16,586 at an average of 18.53 during his first-class career, making ten centuries and 64 half centuries.
-For Hampshire, he scored 14,925 runs, with all ten of his centuries being made playing for Hampshire.
+Kennedy scored 16,586 runs at an average of 18.53 during his first-class career, making ten centuries and 64 half-centuries.
+For Hampshire, he scored 14,925 runs, with all ten of his centuries made playing for Hampshire.
 He was a capable fielder, taking 531 catches in first-class cricket.
 For Hampshire, he took 484 catches, behind only Peter Sainsbury (601) and Mead (633).

 Personal life and death

 Following his retirement, Kennedy continued to coach cricket at Cheltenham College, and following the Second World War, he coached in South Africa from 1947 to 1954.
 In later life he ran a tobacconist and stationers shop in Southampton.
 Kennedy was made an honorary life member at Hampshire.
 He had been in ill health for several months before his death on 15 November 1959 at the Hythe and Dibden War Memorial Hospital in Hythe, Hampshire.
 Kennedy was married with one daughter, with both surviving him.
 Paying tribute to Kennedy following his death, his teammate and sports journalist Harold Day expressed "There was never a greater hearted trier than Kennedy, nor was there a fairer bowler".